 Further, CDBG and ESG funds allow an opportunity for Stanislaus Urban County to fund non-profit agencies that provide public services to the community.
 Stanislaus Urban County received and reviewed twenty-nine (29) CDBG Public Service and ten (10) ESG competitive applications (some from the same organizations serving new community needs), to obtain funds for the public service and emergency shelter components of the programs, respectively.
-The Board of Supervisors is presented the eligible applicants for partial or full funding based on scoring recommendations made by a review panel that consisted of seven representatives from the Stanislaus Urban County members, a representative from the Stanislaus County Continuum of Care, and a representative from the Stanislaus County Chief Executive Office.
+The Board of Supervisors is presented the eligible applicants for partial or full funding based on scoring recommendations made by a review panel that consisted of seven representatives from the Stanislaus Urban County members, a representative from the Stanislaus County Chief Executive Office.
 Although Federal guidelines permit a grantee to budget up to 15% of its allocation to public service programs, the Stanislaus Urban County has traditionally agreed to utilize approximately 10%, for this purpose.

-The following are non-profit organizations that are recommended for Fiscal Year 2014-2015 funding under the CDBG/ESG Public Service Programs.
-Final recommendations will be presented to the Board of Supervisors during the April 8, 2014 public hearing:
+The following are non-profit organizations that are recommended for Fiscal Year 2014-2015 funding under the CDBG/ESG Public Service Programs: